UniTime/unitime-doc/installation.md

 ### Java Development Kit

-If you do not have Java SE (Standard Edition) Development Kit 11 or later already installed, you will need to download and install it from Java SE Downloads first.
+If you do not have Java SE (Standard Edition) Development Kit 8 or later already installed, you will need to download and install it from Java SE Downloads first.
-* OpenJDK 11 and 17 are used in development and/or testing.
+* OpenJDK 8, 11 and 17 are used in development and/or testing.
-* Note: Starting with UniTime 4.8, Java 8 is no longer supported.

 ### Apache Tomcat